How to Apply: EMT | How to Apply: EMT | TJC

 TJC Student A Number

-You must apply to TJC, be accepted as a student and get a TJC Student ID number before you enroll in the EMT Program.
+You must apply to TJC, be accepted as a student, and get a TJC Student ID number before you enroll in the EMT Program.

 Immunizations

-In order to be eligible to attend class, you will need to have proof that you have completed the following immunizations:
+To be eligible to attend class, you will need to have proof that you have completed the following immunizations:

 • Hepatitis B